alianza/portfolio-lea/content/portfolio/2023-05-15_sprout-by-subbacultcha-—-from-windows-shoppers-to-window-browsers-–-a-modern-consumer-manifesto.md

 ---
-title: SPROUT by Subbacultcha — From windows shoppers to window browsers – a modern consumer manifesto
+title: "From windows shoppers to window browsers: a modern consumer manifesto — SPROUT by Subbacultcha"
 date: 2023-05-15
 image: /images/sprout13-online-igfeed-.png
 description: Opinion article for Sprout for Issue 13 - Browsing.
 Published by